josephh/cheats/tools/docker.md

 # Docker cheat sheet

 ## Build a docker image
+### Cross-platform
+It is possible to build a docker image for a target O/S arch but then run it inside a container on a different O/S.
+For example, mac M1/arm64 chips are relatively new and there is lots of executable software that is not compiled to run natively on this chip (annoyingly; most stuff is built for intel!).

 ## Build applying the instructions in a local dockerfile, incorporating everything in the local folder
 docker build -t author:0.9.1 . (the 'dot' is needed to specify the local Dockerfile)